Note to readers: In the coming months, we will regularly update this guidance in line with legislative movements.

 The United States’ legislative framework is a patchwork quilt of federal, state and industry regulations.
-While national laws such as the Health Insurance Portability and Accountability Act (“HIPAA”) and the Gramm–Leach–Bliley Act (“GBLA”) protect personal identifiable information across the healthcare and financial verticals, there is no overarching and unified regulation for consumer data protection and privacy.
+While national laws such as the Health Insurance Portability and Accountability Act (“HIPAA”) and the Gramm–Leach–Bliley Act (“GBLA”) protect personal, identifiable information across the healthcare and financial verticals, there is no overarching and unified regulation for consumer data protection and privacy.

 On the whole, US citizens’ online privacy has been left on the backfoot, creating an environment where data ethics is questioned, data breaches and loss are more likely, and consumers are becoming more mistrustful of the companies they interact with.
-Business like Apple, that aren’t making money through advertising, are using this as a differentiator for their products, such as through the changes to app tracking in iOS 14.5.
+Businesses like Apple, that aren’t making money through advertising, are using this as a differentiator for their products, such as through the changes to app tracking in iOS 14.5.

 Interestingly, things are beginning to change, however.
 Inspired by international movements to improve privacy protections – such as the EU GDPR – states in the US are implementing their own privacy laws.